 Goji berries (gou qi, 枸杞) have become quite popular in mainstream medicine, owing to many health and wellness food brands touting its benefits.
 These small oval-shaped red berries are found in the North-Western regions of China.
 Furthermore, Traditional Chinese Medicine (TCM) have been using it for a long time before their introduction to Western markets.

 Usually, you’ll have to cook these berries prior to consumption.
 People usually use these berries in Chinese soups, desserts, and herbal teas.
-Also, goji berries have high levels of healthy
+Also, goji berries have high levels of healthy antioxidants that prevent free radicals from damaging the body.

 The best way to consume goji berries is to combine them with chrysanthemum (ju hua, 菊花).
 Sprinkle a few into your soup or onto vegetables as a garnish, or add them into your oats or porridge.
 You can even use them for Chinese desserts, together with other ingredients like white fungus (yin er, 银耳), lily bulbs (bai he, 百合), and lotus seeds (lian zi, 莲子).